paketo-buildpacks/miniconda/README.md

   # "4.7.12".
   version = "4.7.12"

-  # The Conda buildpack supports some non-required metadata options.
+  # The Miniconda buildpack supports some non-required metadata options.
   [requires.metadata]

-    # Setting the build flag to true will ensure that the Conda
+    # Setting the build flag to true will ensure that the conda
     # dependency is available on the $PATH for subsequent buildpacks during
     # their build phase.
-If you are writing a buildpack that needs to run Conda
+If you are writing a buildpack that needs to run
-    # during its build process, this flag should be set to true.
+    # miniconda during its build process, this flag should be set to true.
     build = true

-    # Setting the launch flag to true will ensure that the Conda
+    # Setting the launch flag to true will ensure that the conda
     # dependency is available on the $PATH for the running application.
 If you are
-    # writing an application that needs to run Conda at runtime, this flag should
+    # writing an application that needs to run miniconda at runtime, this flag
-    # be set to true.
+    # should be set to true.
     launch = true
 ```

 ## Usage

 To package this buildpack for consumption:

 ```
-$ ./scripts/package.sh
+$ ./scripts/package.sh --version <version-number>
 ```

-This builds the buildpack's Go source using GOOS=linux by default.
-You can supply another value as the first argument to package.sh.
+This will create a `buildpackage.cnb` file under the `build` directory which you
+can use to build your app as follows:
+`pack build <app-name> -p <path-to-app> -b build/buildpackage.cnb -b <other-buildpacks..>`

 ## Vendoring